ducher/video-proxy-caching-eval/README.md

     class MyOwnProxy(model.ForwardProxy):
         pass

-Of cours, your proxy should do something more than "pass", but that is just an example.
-Then in the config.ini file, have those lines:
+Of course, your proxy should do something more than "pass", but that is just an example.
+To have the metrics, you have to inherit from ProxyHitCounter and use the right methods at the right place.
+To have the cache size set correctly with the parameter specified in the .ini file, you need to inherit from CachingInterface and implement the set\_cache\_size method.

+**It is strongly advised to extend the CachingProxy** abstract class, as it is much easier.
+The metrics and CachingInterface are already integrated.
+Of course if you are too limited by this abstract class, extend directly another proxy, like the ForwardProxy.
+With this abstract class, you only have to implement three methods:

+    _cache_admission(video): return true or false depending whether or not you you want to cache the video
+    _id_to_evict(): return a video id to remove from the cache _new_video_inserted(video): is called when a new video is inserted in the cache.
+The video is passed as a parameter.
+Use it to update your data about the cache.

+An example with the FIFO Proxy algorithm, only ~12 lines of code:

+    class FIFOProxy(CachingProxy):
+        """ cache video in a limited size cache, remove the oldest video(s) when full
+        """
+        def __init__(self, *args, **kargs):
+            CachingProxy.__init__(self, *args, **kargs)
+            """ Data structure to decide which video to evict """ self.__cache_fifo = deque()

+        def _cache_admission(self, video):
+            """ We admit everything """
+            return True

+        def _id_to_evict(self):
+            """ removes and returns the id of the video to evict """ return self.__cache_fifo.popleft()

+        def _new_video_inserted(self, video):
+            self.__cache_fifo.append(video['idVideo'])

+To use it your MyOwnProxy class in your extend.py file, in the config.ini file, have those lines:

     [proxy]
     proxy_type=MyOwnProxy